2026 Glassco Translation Residency in Tadoussac

 June 17: Arrival in Tadoussac

-(travel may take 1 – 2 days depending on point of departure)
+(travel may take 1 – 2 days depending on point of departure and return)

 June 18 to 27 inclusively: Résidence